ascartabelli/lamb/README.md

   - **Fully compatible with versions down to 0.34.x**
   - Added `collect`, `pickKeys` and `skipKeys`
   - Updated the examples of `anyOf` and `clamp`

-- **v0.34.0 - *2016/07/19***
-  - **API change**: `filter`, `forEach`, `map`, `reduce` and `reduceRight` aren’t array generics anymore and have been replaced with performant custom implementations as JS engines didn’t get any better.
-Unlike native methods, these custom implementations won’t skip unassigned or deleted indexes in arrays.
-  - Overall performance improvements (other than the ones caused by the aforementioned custom implementations) and some code clean-up